JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 When God is merciful men receive saving instruction :—

-The Malar is refreshing ; by meditation on God in it comfort 1s obtained.
+The Malar is refreshing ; by meditation on God in it comfort is obtained.
 If God show His mercy it raineth over the whole world.
-By rain animals obtain the means of subsistence, and the earth 1s decorated.
+By rain animals obtain the means of subsistence, and the earth is decorated.
 Nanak, this world is all water; from water everything hath sprung.
 The few who know God by the Guru’s favour are ever emancipated.

-God, without being asked, gives man what 1s good for him :—
+God, without being asked, gives man what is good for him :—

 O chatrik, thou knowest not the palace of the Lord ; When thou seest it: pray there.
 Thou pratest much to please thyself ; thy words are not acceptable.